philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 ## The Patriot

-> I think you'll find it's "tires" you goon.
+> I think you'll find it's "tires".

-Words existed before the Webster dictionary buddy and tyres is perfectly valid if you're British.
+Words existed before the Webster dictionary, and tyres is perfectly valid if you're British.
 Google is also a thing if you're confused.

 ## The Not Quite